TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - Config organization
         - Current system is not so bad
             - How to make RCON changes persistent?
-                - config.lua could store it
+                - config.json could store it
     - Auto-updating
         - Broadcasting on-demand might be tempting but scheduled periodic checks will feel better/safer for people
             - It will also allow for controllable server maintenance periods